-Facilities: Toilets within the building when open.
-Toilets near the main pond in the park are open from dawn-dusk all year.

-Access: The park is open 24/7 but the Fossil House has restricted opening times.
-In 2017 these were Saturday and Sunday afternoons from April to the end of September.
-Check website.
-Admission is free.
+Facilities: Toilets near the play area in the centre of the park are usually open from dawn-dusk all year.
+There is also a temporary cafe (opening times vary).
+Access: The park is open 24/7 but the Fossil House is only opened by volunteers occasionally at weekends.
+Check the Fossil Grove Trust website at www. fossilgroveglasgow.org Admission is free.